spree/spree/guides/content/integration/reporting.md

 ![Integration Overview](/images/integration/integration_overview.jpg)

-When on the  integration overview screen of the "Integration" tab of your storefront's backend, you will see three options that allow you to view the different message queues:
+When on the  integration overview screen of the "Integration" tab of your storefront's backend, you will see three options that allow you to view the different message queues.

-* Click on "View Incoming Messages" to view the incoming queue
-* Click on "View Accepted Messages" to view the accepted queue
-* Click on "View Archived Messages" to view the archived queue
+#### Incoming Queue

+The incoming queue contains newly created messages that have not yet been processed by the Spree Commerce hub.
+This is the starting queue for all new messages.

+#### Accepted Queue

+The accepted queue is split into four sections:

+* Pending - Messages that are pending are waiting to be processed by the hub.
+* Failing - Messages that are failing were not able to be processed by the hub successfully, but will be retried again at a future time.
+If you see a message here, it means there is a problem with it.
+* Scheduled - Messages that are scheduled to be processed at a future time.
+* Parked - Messages that are parked have failed but have retries disabled.

+In general you won't see messages in the accepted queue unless they have failed or are scheduled to be processed at a future time.

+#### Archived Queue

+The archived queue contains messages that have been successfully processed by the hub.

 Once selecting a queue to view, you will see a listing of all the messages in that queue: